k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 --compose=         Allows user to use a custom Docker compose.yaml file

-The Fabric version is specified using major.minor Fabric version identifiers.
-E.g., 8.1.7_22.
+The Fabric version is specified using major.minor Fabric version identifiers, e.g., 8.1.7_22.

 ### .config File Format
 These configuration files contain required or custom settings used by Fabric.
 Configure parameters as if you were editing any *ini* file to update config.ini